 One of our main energy initiatives is to reduce our dependence on energy derived from finite fossilfuels.
 This is a considerable step towards energy security as fossil-fuel prices increase and the mitigation of the adverse effects of climate change.
-Already over 20% of our consumed energy comes from renewable sources.
-Our overall goal for all our EU operations is to become 100% dependent on renewable energy sources by 2025.
-In view of this ambitious goal, we are focusing our efforts towards turning to renewable energy sources, whether in the form of central grid lines or producing energy in-house throughout our units, whilst constantly promoting energy efficiency throughout our operations.
+Already over 20% of our consumed energy comes from renewable SUPPLIER ENGAGEMENT: sources.
+Our overall goal for all our EU operations is to become This year we have started to engage deeply with our suppliers 100% dependent on renewable energy sources by 2025.
+In regarding our Net Zero ambitions.
+We are in the process of eduview of this ambitious goal, we are focusing our efforts towards cating some of our suppliers about the importance of emissiturning to renewable energy sources, whether in the form of ons tracking and energy prudence.
+We encourage our suppliers central grid lines or producing energy in-house throughout our to set their own emission reduction targets and are looking to units, whilst constantly promoting energy efficiency througimplement a system where top suppliers can report their prohout our operations. gress to DO & CO annually.